juanantonio284/my_python_notes/README.md

 all the notes to help me can pass the class" this repo would be disorganized, incomplete in some ways, and too expansive in other ways.

-Note: the course is organized in `units` that contain `lessons` that contain videos and exercises.
-I refer to the videos as "`sessions`" (as in *class sessions*) and give them their own numbering.
+Note: the course is organized in `units` that contain `lectures` that contain videos and exercises.
+I refer to the videos as "`segments`" and give them their own numbering.
 (The website numbers everything sequentially, but that doesn't make clear that the exercises are related to the video.)

 ## Contents